rajeshvkothari/oom/GIN_README_2508.md

 		  }
         ```

-        NOTE: For new CCI models add a new service type in the service-subscription list of Create customer REST API
+        For new CCI models add a new service type in the service-subscription list of create customer REST API.

       - Create a dummy service: